-over their perception that British industries have not garnered their fair share of work on the project.
-80 British officials reportedly also fear that U.S. concerns about maintaining control over proprietary U.S. stealth technology may limit UK access to JSF production and maintenance work.
+British government officials have expressed some frustration over their perception that British industries have not garnered their fair share of work on the project.
+British officials reportedly also fear that U.S. concerns about maintaining control over proprietary U.S. stealth technology may limit UK access to JSF production and maintenance work, and require Britain to depend on U.S. industry to upgrade and maintain their F-35s.

 From early to mid-2003, British officials began making the case for establishing a second JSF assembly line in the United Kingdom.
-According to press accounts, British industry officials argue that establishing an assembly line is required because it is of "critical importance" for the UK to establish an indigenous ability to support and modify the JSF throughout its life span.81 After noteworthy public tension between policy makers in London and Washington DC, it was announced that
+According to press accounts, British industry officials argued that establishing an assembly line is required because it is of "critical importance" for the UK to establish an indigenous ability to support and modify the JSF throughout its life span.
+After noteworthy public tension between policy makers in London and Washington DC, it was announced that

 Both governments agree that the U.K. will have the ability to successfully operate, upgrade, employ, and maintain the Joint Strike Fighter such that the United Kingdom retains operational sovereignty over the aircraft.
-Further, both governments agree to protect sensitive technologies found within the Joint Strike Fighter program.82
+Further, both governments agree to protect sensitive technologies found within the Joint Strike Fighter program.